TMJ Disorder Treatments

 - Swelling on the sides of your face

-These symptoms may also be an indication of other health problems, so we recommend coming in for a thorough evaluation to pinpoint the exact cause.
+These symptoms may also indicate other health problems, so we recommend coming in for a thorough evaluation to pinpoint the exact cause.

 Treatments & Pain Relief for TMJ Disorders

-When you visit Studfield Dental Group, our dentist will conduct a thorough dental examination of your mouth and jaw.
-Since this condition can be related to other health and lifestyle concerns, you’ll need to share your medical and social history too.
+When you visit Studfield Dental Group, our dentist will conduct a thorough examination of your mouth and jaw.
+Since this condition can be related to other health and lifestyle concerns, you’ll need to share your medical history with us.
 Dental X-rays may also prove necessary to further examine your jaw in detail.
-Based on these results and the likely cause for your condition, our dentist will be able to discuss the best treatments and pain management options for you.
+Based on these results and the likely cause of your condition, our dentist will discuss the best treatments and pain management options for you.

 -